Ouxsoft/LivingMarkup/docs/lhtml5.md

 ## Arguments
 During runtime the parser takes specified elements and instantiates them as objects.
-The element can feature arguments that may be used by the Component.
-An arguments purpose is to be passed as a parameter, used by a component's method.
+The element can feature arguments that may be used by the Module.
+An arguments purpose is to be passed as a parameter, used by a module's method.

 ### Attribute Arguments
 Arguments can be added as attributes within an element.
 The following is an example of an argument `limit` being set to 1.